Ally MacLeod: 1978 World Cup finals

 Some observers were worried by the absence through injury of full-back Danny McGrain.
 Opponents Peru's impressive credentials went overlooked and were not expected to provide many problems in the first match.
 Peru, however, won the game 3–1.
 Scotland took the lead but Don Masson missed a penalty and in general failed to play to their potential.
 Before the match journalist James McKillop had written in The Glasgow Herald that "The suggestion that we might not win is unthinkable and can be dismissed out of hand."
 As MacLeod himself put it, the performance against Peru was "rank bad".
 Plentiful excuses emerged: there had been a dispute concerning bonuses, the hotel swimming pool had no water in it, there was nothing for the players to do.
 It was then revealed that the winger Willie Johnston had taken a cold tablet which contained a banned stimulant fencamfamine (Reactivan).
 He was sent home.
 MacLeod, at a press conference, saw a mongrel dog approach: "I think he is the only friend I have got left", he said, stretching out a hand.

 The game with Iran finished a 1–1 draw, after a poor display by the Scots.
 They then needed to beat the Netherlands, one of the tournament favourites, by three clear goals, to qualify.
 The next day's The Glasgow Herald ran the result of the Iran game as their main story under the headline "Ally's night of shame".
 Herald reporter James McKillop described the match as "Ally's Alamo" and said Scotland had "turned disgrace into humiliation".
-Adding that at full-time the Scotland players "were lucky not to be lynched" he not he had "never seen Scotland supporters more angry".
-McKillop's report also stated that in response to the result MacLeod offered "excuses in not reasons", with MacLeod stated that "the team had been under tremendous pressure in Argentina".
+Adding that at full-time the Scotland players "were lucky not to be lynched", he said he had "never seen Scotland supporters more angry".
+McKillop's report also stated that in response to the result MacLeod offered "excuses, if not reasons", with MacLeod stated that "the team had been under tremendous pressure in Argentina".

 For the Netherlands match MacLeod gave Graeme Souness his first game of the World Cup and was rewarded with a much-improved team performance.
 When Archie Gemmill scored what is widely thought to be one of the greatest World Cup goals ever (it was officially ranked seventh best by FIFA), to make the score 3–1 to Scotland, qualification to the next phase looked possible.
 Three minutes later, though, the Dutch pulled a goal back; the game ended 3–2 and Scotland were eliminated on goal difference.
 The Netherlands proceeded to the final, where they lost to Argentina.